wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    `bash` is the interpreter. (`python` is used in Python scripts.)

    <a name="ShellCheck"></a>

-## Lint Shellcheck
+   ### Lint Shellcheck

-This comment line disables (excludes) ShellCheck linter check <a target="_blank" href="https://www.shellcheck.net/wiki/SC2034">SC2034</a> in the file:
+2. This comment line disables (excludes) ShellCheck linter check <a target="_blank" href="https://www.shellcheck.net/wiki/SC2034">SC2034</a> in the file:

    <pre>shellcheck disable=SC2001 # See if you can use ${variable//search/replace} instead.
    </pre>

    After ShellCheck version 0.4.6, the line can be added anywhere for the next line in the script.

    The entire script can be copied and pasted online for checking at <a target="_blank" href="https://shellcheck.net">shellcheck.net</a>, but that can be a security violation.
 So we install it for local running:

-1. Install from <a target="_blank" href="https://github.com/koalaman/shellcheck">https://github.com/koalaman/shellcheck</a>
+   Install ShellCheck from <a target="_blank" href="https://github.com/koalaman/shellcheck">https://github.com/koalaman/shellcheck</a>

    <pre><strong>bash install shellcheck</strong></pre>